wdbm/abstraction/README.md

 git clone https://github.com/wdbm/abstraction.git
 ```

+# upcoming

+Under consideration is a requirement for arcodex to ensure the existence of a response to an utterance before saving to database.

 # logging

 Updating logging procedures is under consideration because of logging conflicts.
 It could be beneficial currently to run using Bash anonymous pipes, in a way like the following: